funkyfuture/inxs/docs/usage.rst

    transformation steps
-      Transformation steps are :term:`handler function` s or :class:`inxs.Rule` s that define the actions taken when a transformation is proecessed.
+      Transformation steps are :term:`handler function` s or :class:`inxs.Rule` s that define the actions taken when a transformation is processed.
 The steps are stored as a linear graph, rudimentary branching can be achieved by using rules.